 So how much do new tyres generally cost in Australia?

 The price of a new small car tyre in Australia is around $200.
-Premium tyres from manufacturers like Michelin have an average unit price of $250, rising to $500 or more.
-Budget tyres, on the other hand, cost less and have an average price range of $100 to $250 per tyre.
+Premium tyres from manufacturers like Michelin start around $250, rising to $500 or more.
+Budget tyres, on the other hand, cost less and have an average price range of $100 to $200 per tyre.

 Keep in mind that some car tyres are designed for specific terrains and conditions.
 These may cost higher than standard ones because manufacturers spend more resources to design and develop them.

 The price of a tyre in most shops is typically inclusive of new valves and fitting.
 However, be sure to confirm; otherwise, you might unknowingly incur an extra charge.

 Other services involving tyres e.g. tyre rotation, wheel alignment and balancing, are additional and, thus, not included in the price.

 That said, it is a good idea to carry out wheel alignment when fitting new tyres to ensure everything is in order.
 The cost of this service varies depending on your car make and model.
 On average, it will set you back between $70 and $120.
 Cars with complex suspension systems will be on the costlier end, whereas the older models whose suspensions are much easier to work with will cost less.